MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/planner.md

 Now that you know about the **kernel** and the **planner**, you are ready to learn about **skills**.

+Try the [Simple chat summary sample app](/semantic-kernel/samples/simplechatsummary) to see it in action.

 > [!div class="nextstepaction"]
 > [Learn about Skills](skills.md)